aim-msds-pt-2025b/f84d4400c4da40f51804016ca836b36619c1171c9112c2180304b0c773c2457d_spam-detection/README.md

 ...
 ```

 I've added the dataset to the repo since its a small file.
-I don't think separating it into raw and processed is absolutely necessary given that this dataset only involves a single file, but I've added that as toy model practice.
+I've separated the data into raw and processed folders.
+I think this is a bit of overkill for this project because of there being only one small file (as opposed to many files), but nevertheless this should make it easier to identify which file is relevant.
+Future changes should include writing the cleaned/processed dataset with more granularity/control.

 I've also added a tests directory for the tests.
 There is an option to have the tests as subfolders under `src` instead, but I chose tests separate from application code instead.